OCR-D/ocrd-website/site/en/models.md

 not the place you want to use for tesseract models, consider [changing the default location in the OCR-D config file](#changing-the-default-resource-directory).

+**NOTE:** For reasons of effiency and to avoid duplicate models, all `ocrd-tesserocr-*` processors reuse the resource directory for `ocrd-tesserocr-recognize`.

+If the `TESSDATA_PREFIX` environemnt variable is set when any of the tesseract processors are called, it will be the location to look for resources instead of the default.

 OCR-D's Tesseract wrapper,
 [ocrd_tesserocr](https://github.com/OCR-D/ocrd_tesserocr) and more
 specifically, the `ocrd-tesserocr-recognize` processor, expects the name of the